Negros Oriental Province, Philippines

 - Elected officials of Negros Oriental for the term of 2010-2013

-- Provincial Governor: Roel Ragay Degamo
+- Provincial Governor of Negros Oriental: Roel Ragay Degamo

-- Provincial Vice-Governor: Apolinaro Planto Arnaiz Jr.
+- Provincial Vice-Governor of Negros Oriental: Apolinaro Planto Arnaiz Jr.

-- 1st District: Jocelyn Sy Limkaichong
+- Congressman for the 1st District: Jocelyn Sy Limkaichong

-- 2nd District: George Planto Arnaiz
+- Congressman for the 2nd District: George Planto Arnaiz

-- 3rd District: Pryde Henry Alipit Teves
+- Congressman for the 3rd District: Pryde Henry Alipit Teves

 - Provincial Board Members: